IvyWise: Counselors

+The company has received a coverage in a variety of news media, such as Forbes and The New York Times, as well as school papers.

-Professional Affiliations
+Professional affiliations

 All IvyWise counselors adhere to the National Association for College Admission Counseling (NACAC) Statement of Principles of Good Practice and the Independent Educational Consultants Association Principles of Good Practice.
 Dr. Katherine Cohen is a member of both NACAC and the Independent Educational Consultants Association.
-According to the New York Times, fewer than one of every five admissions consultants can claim to be an association member of the Independent Educational Consultants Association.
+According to The New York Times, fewer than one of every five admissions consultants can claim to be an association member of the Independent Educational Consultants Association.

 History

 IvyWise was founded in 1998 by Dr. Katherine L. Cohen.
 She started the business in her apartment with $5,000.

-In early 2002, Dr. Katherine Cohen published a book, The Truth About Getting In, that guides readers through the college admissions process according to the IvyWise methodology that Dr. Cohen developed.
+In early 2002, Dr. Katherine Cohen published a book, The Truth About Getting In, which covers the college admissions process according to the IvyWise methodology that Dr. Cohen developed.
 She published a second book entitled Rock Hard Apps: How to Write a Killer College Application in 2003.

 In 2004, the parents of Kaavya Viswanathan reportedly engaged IvyWise for its assistance in college counseling services.
 Viswanathan applied to and was accepted at Harvard University.
 Viswanathan's novel, projected to be a bestseller by its publisher, described an academically oriented Indian American girl's efforts to become more "well-rounded" in hopes of boosting her chances of admission to Harvard.
 Cohen put her in touch with the William Morris Agency, which secured a book and movie deal.
 The novel was published in 2006.
 It was later revealed that many of the book's passages had been directly plagiarized from other fiction sources.
 The furor over this incident inadvertently raised IvyWise's profile and increased the controversy surrounding the hiring of high-priced consultants.